Kevin Durant NBA Playoffs Player Props: Suns vs. Nuggets

 Kevin Durant Insights vs. the Nuggets

-- Defensively, the Nuggets are ranked eighth in the league, conceding 112.5 points per contest.
+- The Nuggets concede 112.5 points per contest, eighth-ranked in the NBA.

-- On the boards, the Nuggets are No. 1 in the NBA, conceding 40.8 rebounds per game.

-- The Nuggets concede 25.7 assists per game, 15th-ranked in the league.
+- The Nuggets give up 40.8 rebounds per contest, best in the league.

 Kevin Durant vs. the Nuggets